kaizen-ai/kaizenflow/sorrentum_sandbox/spring2024/SorrTask775_Rate_Limiting_API_with_Redis/README.md

 # Rate Limiting API with Redis

-This project is a [Flask](https://flask.palletsprojects.com/en/3.0.x/) application.
-It uses [Flask-Limiter](https://flask-limiter.readthedocs.io/en/stable/) for rate limiting, and [Redis](https://redis.io/) for storage.
+This project is a [Flask](https://flask.palletsprojects.com/en/3.0.x/) application, which uses [Flask-Limiter](https://flask-limiter.readthedocs.io/en/stable/) for rate limiting, and [Redis](https://redis.io/) for storage.

 ## Introduction